Above & Beyond – Contributing to the Community

 - Robbie’s Rugby Festival – free facilities, labour and project management

-- Rotary Public Speaking Competitions hosted at OLCS
+- Rotary Public Speaking Competitions hosted at LAS

 - Rotary Regional Young Musicians